auth0-sandbox/auth0-application-development/module03-instructions.md

     }
     ```

+1. Open the "Module 03/BFF/src/server.js" file.

-1. In the server.js file, add an import statement with the others at the top of the file to load the class definition:
+1. Add an import statement with the others at the top of the file to load the class definition:
     ```js
     import TokenManager from './OpenidClientTokenManager.js'
     ```

 1. Locate the *dotenv.config()* call, and immediately after it create an instance of TokenManager, passing it the values from
-    the environment:
+    the environment by adding this code:
     ```js
     const tokenManager = new TokenManager(process.env.ISSUER, process.env.CLIENT_ID, process.env.CLIENT_SECRTE)
     ```